-- ▶ Compile and run the ssq2 program. - ▶ Make a copy of the ssq2 program, revise it to meet the following, - ▶ Interarrival times are drawn from Uniform(0.0, 6.0) - ▶ Service times are drawn from Exponential(2.0) - and then compile and run the program. - ▶ Submit your work including both version of the ssq2 program and the results of both runs in Blackboard
+- Develop ssq2 by revising ssq1 program. - Compile and run the ssq2 program. - When writing the program, meet the following, - Interarrival times are drawn from Uniform(0.0, 6.0) - Service times are drawn from Exponential(2.0) - Submission: the source code of ssq2, the results of the program, and evidence that your program appears to be correct.